MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/marketing-developer-guide.md

 ---
-title: "Dynamics 365 for Marketing Developer Guide | MicrosoftDocs"
+title: "Dynamics 365 for Customer Engagement for Marketing Developer Guide | MicrosoftDocs"
 description: "Provides information about how you can extend the customer journeys feature using *custom channels*." ms.custom:
   - dyn365-developer